frunox/dynamic-portfolio/README.md

 Dynamic Portfolio is an app that automatically creates a curated portfolio from a developer's GitHub projects.
 The portfolio is presented in a standardized format for potential employers, or others, to view.
 The app imports all of a user's repositories, and allows you to choose which to highlight on the home page.
 Different projects can be shown for different viewers.

 This project is a refinement of jtsy Portfolio, an earlier version that was functional, but not optimized.
-The code base for Dynamic Portfolio eliminates 17 components and 2 contexts, consolidates routes, and reduces unnecessary API calls to make the app more responsive.
+The code base for Dynamic Portfolio eliminates 17 components and 2 contexts, consolidates routes, and reduces unnecessary API calls to make the app more perfomant.
 Much of this is the result of more effective use of the React Context API.

 ### Installation